punkave/best-practices/creating-a-new-project.md

 to create a project that is set up for our best internal practices.

 Do not use the default `apostrophe-boilerplate`.
 Instead, follow the instructions in the readme of [Client Boilerplate](https://github.com/punkave/client-boilerplate)

+## <a name="rules">Setting up continuous integration and branch protection rules</a>

+All new projects should be set up with CircleCI for continuous integration (see [CI Readme](https://github.com/punkave/best-practices/blob/main/continous-integration.md)).
+This provides automated linting and testing to help maintain code quality.

+In the settings tab for new projects, you must set up branch protection rules for `main` and `develop` (under the branches option on the repo settings page).
+Rules should include a pull request review requirement (see our [version control readme](https://github.com/punkave/best-practices/blob/main/version-control.md#merging) for details) and status checks for the branch being up to date and CircleCI build passing (CircleCI should be set up before creating these rules).

 ## <a name="g2">Forking a project to start a "2.0 version" while "1.0" lives on</a>